Nikkei dips; expected to tread water on Europe woes

 By Mari Saito

-TOKYO, Nov 15 The Nikkei average edged lower on Tuesday on concerns about rising bond yields in Italy and other euro zone nations, with market participants saying the index was likely to tread water amid plenty of negative news to digest.
+TOKYO, Nov 15 The Nikkei average dipped on Tuesday on concerns about rising bond yields in Italy and other euro zone nations, with market participants saying the index was likely to tread water amid plenty of negative news to digest.

-But Sumitomo Mitsui Financial Group climbed on plans for a share buyback while scandal-hit Olympus Corp remained overwhelmed by buy orders for a second day in a row on hopes that it would not be delisted.
+But Sumitomo Mitsui Financial Group climbed on news of a share buyback while scandal-hit Olympus Corp remained overwhelmed by buy orders for a second day in a row.

 Relief about the appointments of new leaders in Italy and Greece has been quickly overtaken by worries about Italian bond yields near record highs and benchmark yields in France and Spain closing near session highs.